MUSEUM OF THE ORIGINS OF MAN

 -

-Weaving of geometric figures on cloth for clothing in the post-Paleolithic (Fig. F58)
+Weaving of geometric figures on fabric for clothing in the post-Paleolithic (Fig. F58)

 -

-Zoomorphic, anthropomorphic and geometric tattoos for human body beauty in the post-Paleolithic (from Fig. F59)
+Post-Paleolithic zoomorphic, anthropomorphic and geometric tattoos to embellish the human body (from Fig. F59)

 -